theRenard/PICO-8-autotiles/README.md

 }
 ```

 `stopOnMatch` is a boolean that defines if the rule should stop processing the other rules if it matches the pattnern.
-If it is true, the rule will stop processing, if it is false, the rule will continue processing the next one.
+If it is true (default), the rule will stop processing, if it is false, the rule will continue processing the next one.

 ```lua
 {